natbusa/natbusa.github.io-source/content/authors/natbusa/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups: []
-#- Researchers
-#- Visitors
 ---

+Senior Director of Engineering:
+Covering the full spectrum of
+Technology and Science in modern web/cloud applications: ML
+Engineering, Data Science Apps,
+Analytics, APIs, Security, Cloud,
+DevOps, AI, Big Data and Streaming
+Data.

-Senior Director of Data Engineering, Science, Analytics, Reporting, AI,  and Big Data.
-Managing all data related activities & teams.
-Reporting directly to CFO/CEO.
+Managing all data related activities
+& teams.
+Reporting directly to CxOs and Management.

-Natalino Busa is skilled at defining, designing and implementing custom big/fast data solutions for data-driven applications such as predictive analytics, personalized marketing, fraud detection and business event monitoring.
-Proficient in porting traditional ETL to Open Source data solutions.
+Domains: predictive and prescriptive analytics, supply chain management, fintech, cryptotech, insuretech, ecommerce, fraud detection and business event monitoring.
 Natalino has successfully led teams across the world with effective, fit-for-purpose and reliable solutions.
 He provides a unique combination of business vision, applied data science and engineering skills.

+Chief Data Scientist, CTO, Technology Pioneer and Innovator with 20+ years experience in development, management and research of scalable AI and ML services and applications.
+Implements and executes on CEO strategies and visions delivering state-of-the-art architectures, and products.
+Proficient at translating marketing and product strategies into customer-centric services and experiences.
+Passionate about AI, Data science, Software Engineering, distributed computing, man-machine interfaces, AI and cloud computing.

+Seasoned technology lead, experienced in managing multi-functional local/distributed teams, for faster execution and time-to-delivery.
+People coach and motivator, stimulating work-and-learn environments, and technology growth in and around the company.
+He has worked in the past as chief engineer and scientist for Philips Research and ING Bank in the Netherlands and DBS bank in Singapore.
+More recently he has served as Chief Data
+Scientist and Principal Data Engineer for Teko and VnPay in Vietnam.
+Author for O'Reilly
+Media on Spark and Data Science Applications.